 Notes about pectin: I usually add about 20% more pectin (just open another pack and add a little) or else the jelly is runnier than I like.
 With a little practice, you'll find out exactly how much pectin to get the thickness you like.

 Another tip: use the low sugar pectin.
 It cuts the amount of sugar you need from 7 cups per batch to 4 cups!
 And it tastes even better!
-On the other hand; I have never had success with the No-sugar pectin.
+On the other hand; I have never had success using no sugar at all; even with the No-sugar-needed pectin.
 It always turned out runny and bland.
-You might want to try using the low sugar recipe with a mixture of sugar and Splenda; that could work.
+You might want to try using the low sugar recipe with a mixture of sugar and Stevia (or if you prefer, Splenda); that could work.

-jelly too runny?
-Pectin enables you to turn out
+Is your jelly too runny?
+Pectin enables you to turn out perfectly set jelly

 Need lids, rings and replacement jars?